teuben/hi-observe/README.md

 * The original github repo should be at : https://github.com/teuben/hi-observe
 * The Greenbank 40ft manual is: https://greenbankobservatory.org/wp-content/uploads/2018/02/40-manual.pdf
 * https://github.com/0xCoto/Virgo Virgo: A Versatile Spectrometer for Radio Astronomy
+* https://skynet.unc.edu/ Skynet: a robotic telescope network, in which the Greenbank 20m dish takes part